Big Nambas language: Phonology

 Big Nambas has a 5-vowel system with the following phonemes:

 Big Nambas has a complex syllable structure with a large amount of consonant clusters possible.
-Additionally, clusters of up to four vowels are permitted (eg. nauei "water").
+Additionally, clusters of up to four vowels are permitted (e.g. nauei "water").
 Stress in Big Nambas is phonemic, but partly predictable.
 The consonants /t β r l n/ all exhibit phonemic gemination when two identical ones occur between syllables.
 Linguolabial consonants are often marked with an apostrophe in the orthography to distinguish them from their bilabial counterparts.

 Grammar

 Big Nambas is a synthetic, head-marking language.

 Nouns

 Nouns in Big Nambas are capable of phrasal expansion.
 There are three noun classes in Big Nambas: